lhcb/glossary/glossary/L.md

 It synchronised to the 40 MHz bunch crossing rate to limit the detector readout rate to 1 MHz into the «HLT».
 Information to make the L0 trigger decisions came from the «CALO» and «MUON» systems.

+## Lamarr {#Lamarr}

+A fully parametric fast simulation technique where not only the detector response, but also the reconstruction is parametrized.
+See [LHCb-TALK-2019-404](https://cds.cern.ch/record/2699550/files/) for a recent presentation.

 ## LFN: Logical File Name {#LFN}

 A path for a file stored on the grid that does not depend on a file's physical location(s).